tmaurice54/tns_embedded_training/Exercises_Rust/2_Sensor/ReadME.md

 ## Question 2: Interface for the sensor [Renode]

 Now you have understood how to read values from a SPI Sensor.
 But this kind of code isn't practical, and developers usually create an interface to simplify their code and the future utilisation of the sensor.
 Create an interface for this sensor which will contain a function get_temp() to read the temperature and use it in your main function.

+A possibility is to create a `struct` and then use `impl` to implement function for this struct.

+## Question 3: Get data from I2C [Real board]

+Our objective is to read the temperature of a sensor connected via I2C.
+After looking at the documentation about the TC74 sensor and on how to use I2C with STM32 board, create a function that will read the temperature and put the value in a buffer.
+Don't forget to change the value of SS to 0 send/receive data, and after the communication is done to change again the value to 1.

+## Question 2: Interface for the I2C sensor [Real board]

+Now you have understood how to read values from a I2C Sensor.
+But this kind of code isn't practical, and developers usually create an interface to simplify their code and the future utilisation of the sensor.
+Create an interface for this sensor which will contain a function get_temp() to read the temperature and use it in your main function.